amazon-connect/amazon-connect-salesforce-scv/Examples/AWSSCV-ContactLens-SupervisorEscalation/Docs/deployment_aws.md

 This CloudFormation template will create:

 1. EventBridge Rule: This rule is triggered by Amazon Connect when Contact Lens real-time rule matches
 2. scv_cl_rt_nba lambda function: This lambda function is triggered by EventBridge rule set for Contact Lens real-time.
-This function updates custom field called "Current_Call_Category\_\_c" in Salesforce Voice Call Object, using InvokeSalesforceRestApiFunction lambda function
+This function updates custom field called "Auto_Supervisor_Escalation\_\_c" in Salesforce Voice Call Object, using InvokeSalesforceRestApiFunction lambda function

 **Steps**